navigation bar

 General Description

-From SH 128 near Sparkman the Ouachita River flows about 32 miles through Dallas and Ouachita Counties down to Camden at SH 7.
-The Little Missouri River flows into the Ouachita River about 11 miles below SH 128, adding significant additional flow to the river.
+From Nix Ferry Road between Gurdon and Sparkman the Ouachita River flows about 37.1 miles through Clark and Dallas Counties down to Sandy Beach Park in Camden at SH 7.
+The Little Missouri River flows into the Ouachita River about 10.5 miles below Nix Ferry Road, adding significant additional flow to the river.
 Surrounding the river is more remote wilderness like that on the reach above, with no towns located along the way.
 SH 7 closely parallels the river a few miles to the east.
 To the west of the Camden take-out for this reach sits Poison Spring Monument and White Oak Lake State Parks.
 The river usually is navigable and easy enough for almost anybody to enjoy.
 Wooded banks and natural vegetation on surrounding land make this a scenic run where there are no campgrounds or outfitters, but ample places for natural campsites that offer paddlers the opportunity for trips of one to three or more days.
 Roads from Camden lead northeast to Pine Bluff, south and west to Texarkana, north to Arkadelphia and south to El Dorado, all within about 90 minutes of the end of this reach.

 Location